-Enrique Fabian Schisterman, PhD, MA, has been appointed Chair of the Department of Biostatistics, Epidemiology and Informatics effective February 1, 2021.
+Enrique Fabian Schisterman, PhD, was appointed Chair of the Department of Biostatistics, Epidemiology and Informatics effective February 1.
 Dr. Schisterman, whose expertise bridges biostatistics and epidemiology, is a national leader in epidemiological methods and reproductive epidemiology.
-He is currently senior investigator and Epidemiology Branch Chief in the Division of Intramural Population Health Research in the Eunice Kennedy Shriver National Institute of Child Health & Human Development at the National Institutes of Health (NIH).
+Unti his arrival at Penn, he served as senior investigator and Epidemiology Branch Chief in the Division of Intramural Population Health Research in the Eunice Kennedy Shriver National Institute of Child Health & Human Development at the National Institutes of Health (NIH).

 Dr. Schisterman is widely recognized for his leadership in fueling new methodological development, improving study designs, and solving analytic challenges.
 He has contributed substantially to developing new methods within domains ranging from pooling biomarkers to evaluate exposures, to collinearity in causal inference frameworks.
 Dr. Schisterman’s research program focuses on both methodological components of exposure assessment, particularly the use of biomarkers, and the etiologic study of reproduction, including randomized trials of low-cost interventions to improve reproductive function.